onemonthofindieblues/onemonthofindiesblues.github.io/_posts/2017-12-22-one-month-not.md

 I do feel a difference in how I feel about him.
 I don't feel the need to think about him that much, although I do feel the need to at least see a pic of him every couple of days.
 I don't have as many sexual thoughts and I don't feel like watching his photos over and over as I used to.

 I don't think this means I love him any less.
-I think it just means that time has passed, and the fact of not being physically together has an impact.
+I think it just means that time has passed, and the fact of not being physically together has had an impact.

 I sometimes wonder how it would be when we're finally together.
 I'm a bit scared, a bit excited, a bit worried.
 Whatever the outcome, I know it will be alright.
 I also know that I have to really believe and really give it my best or it won't be any good.